-In the West Ridge neighborhood, you’l find a stretch of Devon Avenue that’s made a name for itself as “the most diverse street in America.”
+In the West Ridge neighborhood, you’ll find a stretch of Devon Avenue that’s made a name for itself as “the most diverse street in America.”
 While locally known as “Little India”, the area is a vibrant blend of multiple Asian cultures, with Pakistani, Chinese, and Middle Eastern influences.
 You’ll find bakeries making traditional treats, international grocers stocked with hard-to-find ingredients, and authentic restaurants serving up their own take on local delicacies.

-Chinese New Year in Chicago
+Lunar New Year in Chicago

-Chicago goes all out for Chinese New Year.
+Chicago goes all out for Lunar New Year.
 There are lively celebrations throughout the city each February, but much of the fanfare is concentrated around Chinatown and Uptown.
 That’s where you’ll find the city’s two Lunar New Year parades, that fill the streets with traditional lion and dragon dances, live music, colorful floats, and more.
 You’ll also find events all across Chicago, including cultural celebrations, lantern processions, culinary events, free celebrations, concerts, and more.

 Asian-inspired public art and parks